Corrective Diffusion Language Models: Background

 \subsection{Confidence-Based Iterative Refinement}

-Diffusion language models refine sequences by iteratively predicting token-level distributions and selectively remasking uncertain positions~\citep{peng2025path, wang2025remasking, kim2025finetuningmaskeddiffusionprovable}.
+DLMs refine sequences by iteratively predicting token-level distributions and selectively remasking uncertain positions~\citep{peng2025path, wang2025remasking, kim2025finetuningmaskeddiffusionprovable}.
 Given the current sequence $\bm{z}^{(t)}$, the model produces a conditional token-level distribution $p_\theta(\cdot \mid \bm{z}^{(t)})$.
 From this distribution, we extract both the token prediction and its associated confidence:

 Confidence-based refinement then identifies positions whose confidence falls below a predefined threshold $\tau$,

 and constructs the next iteration via a unified update rule: